bzkarimi/XANES/README.md

 * The actual input file format is .txt.

+* Output files: **filename_conv.txt** contains the energies and intensities of the spectrum and **filename_bav.txt** is the log file which contains more detailed information about the calculations.

-* Sample input/output files can be found here:
+* Sample input/output files can be found here: https://github.com/bzkarimi/XANES/tree/master/Sample-files

+## FDMNES Running Commands

 * ./mpirun_fdmnes -np 16: To run the parallel version of **FDMNES**.